21TORR/docs-old/docs/css/structure.rst

 to look neutral, so that it is the easiest, to style structure components, as these will make up most of your application.

 For content, we just use a global ``.content`` marker class.
 This class styles the content according to the "running text styling" rules.
-It should mainly style its direct children + some more special cases.
+It should only style its direct children + some more special cases.

 Avoid styling too freely, so that complex things like tables don't break.